nycpivot/tdp-core/plugins/tpb-techinsights/README.md

 Let's analyze it:

-`TechInsightsFrontenPlugin` is the main exportable part —the `AppPluginInterface` definition; it returns a function that receives a parameter we called `context` which is a `SurfaceStoreInterface`.
+`TechInsightsFrontendPlugin` is the main exportable part —the `AppPluginInterface` definition; it returns a function that receives a parameter we called `context` which is a `SurfaceStoreInterface`.

 Then the function `applyWithDependency` is invoked from the `context` with two TPB Surfaces: `AppRouteSurface` and `EntityPageSurface`.